 Brennan's of Houston

 Since coming on board as Brennan’s “wine guy” in 2016, Marcus Gausepohl has overhauled the offerings at this Houston institution.
-The 800 wines and 80 by-the-glass selections pull from all over the world, but the list focuses on French selections that pair well with Brennan’s Creole cuisine.
+The 1,700 wines and 40 by-the-glass selections pull from all over the world, but the list focuses on French varietals that pair well with Brennan’s Creole cuisine.
 A new wine cellar will expand storage by 7,000 bottles, allowing Gausepohl to dive even more deeply into vintages from Burgundy, Rhône, and Bordeaux.

 Camerata at Paulie’s